Learning to Encode and Classify Test Executions: Results and Analysis

 \subsection{Q1.
 Precision, Recall and Specificity}

-Table~\ref{tab:results} shows the precision, recall and specificity achieved by the classification models in our approach for the different subject programs.
+Table~\ref{tab:results} shows the precision, recall and specificity achieved by the classification models in our approach for the different PUTs.
 Results with the hierarchical clustering approach by Almaghairbe et al.~\cite{almaghairbe2017separating} are also presented in Table~\ref{tab:results} for comparison, but this is discussed in Q3 in Section~\ref{sec:q3}.
-The column showing \% of traces used in training varies across programs, we show the lowest percentage that is needed to achieve near maximum precision and recall.
+The column showing \% of traces used in training varies across programs, we show the lowest percentage that is needed to achieve {near maximal precision and recall}.

-\paragraph{Precision and Recall} The classification models for all the programs perform exceptionally well, achieving at least 94\% precision and recall (average precision = 97\% and average recall = 98\%).
+The classification models for all 5 PUTs achieve more than $75\%$ precision and recall, with an average of $89\%$ and $88\%$, respectively.
+Our technique works particularly well for Pytorch and Sed, achieving $>=94\%$.
 This implies that the number of false positives in the classification is very low and a large majority of the failing traces are correctly identified.

-The fraction of traces needed in training to achieve near maximum performance was 8\% to 15\% for 12 of the 15 subject programs.
-The other three programs, \texttt{Ares}, \texttt{BGP} protocols and \texttt{Pytorch}, needed smaller fractions ($<=5\%$) of traces in training.
-This was because these 3 programs had a significantly larger number of total traces.
-Overall, for all our subject programs, we observe that we only need a relatively small fraction of the total traces to train classification models with high precision and recall.
-Accuracy improves as the training set gets larger.
-We discuss this effect in Section~\ref{sec:q2}. \paragraph{Specificity} We report specificity to understand number of traces correctly identified as passing out of the total passing traces.
-The classification models for all subject programs achieve high specificity (average specificity = 98\%).
+The classification models for all PUTs also achieve high specificity ($> = 79\%$, average $92\%$).
 This implies that the NN models are able to learn runtime patterns that distinguish not only failing executions, but also passing executions with a high degree of accuracy.
 These results are unprecedented as we are not aware of any technique in the literature that can classify both passing and failing executions at this level of accuracy.